rubb34duc713/wow-ai-tool/README.md

 GROK_API_KEY=...
 ```

 Without these variables the build will fail.
+In particular, omitting
+`SUPABASE_SERVICE_KEY` results in a Zod error during the Vercel build.

 ## Features